matter-labs/zksync-web-era-docs/docs/dev/how-to/send-transaction-l1-l2.md

 4. Get the base cost by calling the [`l2TransactionBaseCost`](https://github.com/matter-labs/v2-testnet-contracts/blob/b8449bf9c819098cc8bfee0549ff5094456be51d/l1/contracts/zksync/interfaces/IMailbox.sol#L129) function with:
     - The gas price returned at step 2 as `_gasPrice`.
-    - The minimum gas value returned at step 3 as `_l2GasLimit`.
+    - The gas value returned at step 3 as `_l2GasLimit`.
     - A constant representing how much gas is required to publish a byte of data from L1 to L2 as `_l2GasPerPubdataByteLimit`.
 At the time of writing, the JavaScript API provides this constant as [`REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT`](../../api/js/utils.md#gas).

     ::: code-tabs